-RULING: The cone, flare styles are not legal because they compromise the intended differentiation between the knob and handle.
+RULING: The bat may have a knob of at least 1⁄4 inch protruding at not more than a 90-angle from the handle of the bat.
+The knob may also be a flare or cone taper that extends from the knob down the handle of the bat.
 However, the second one was originally marketed as a way to identify particular bats for players and later marketed as absorbing vibration to the bottom hand to reduce sting.
 That second type of ring is specifically allowed as a marking on the knob for identification.